SPFInfo

 a:<domain>/<prefix-length>

 All the A records for domain are tested.
 If the client IP is found among them, this mechanism matches.
-If the connection is made over IPv6, then an AAAA lookup is performed instead.
+If connection is over IPv6, AAAA lookup is performed.

 "v=spf1 a -all"